-In most setups, you won’t need to do this; you simply connect the HDMI output port from your source device to the HDMI input in your display device.
+An HDMI audio extractor splits an HDMI video source signal into a separate HDMI video output and audio output.
+In most setups, you won’t need to do this; just connect the HDMI output port from your source device to the HDMI input in your display device.

 But what if you want to send the picture via HDMI to your TV or projector and the audio somewhere else, like a surround sound speaker system?